hmahmd/CodeAlpha_ImageGallery/README.md

 ---

-✨ Key Features
+✨ Key Features:

-📱 Responsive Layout: Perfectly optimized for all screen sizes, including Mobile, Tablet, and Desktop.
+📱 _Responsive Layout:_ Perfectly optimized for all screen sizes, including Mobile, Tablet, and Desktop.

-🔍 Category Filtering: Advanced image filtering functionality based on categories like Nature, Tech, and People.
+🔍 _Category Filtering:_ Advanced image filtering functionality based on categories like Nature, Tech, and People.

-💡 Interactive Lightbox: Immersive viewing experience where images expand on click, featuring smooth Next and Previous navigation.
+💡 _Interactive Lightbox:_ Immersive viewing experience where images expand on click, featuring smooth Next and Previous navigation.

-🎨 Modern UI: A sleek, dark-themed interface enhanced with smooth CSS transitions and interactive hover effects.
+🎨 Modern UI:_ A sleek, dark-themed interface enhanced with smooth CSS transitions and interactive hover effects.

-🛠️ Technologies Used
+🛠️ Technologies Used:

 HTML5 – For building a clean and semantic web structure.
 CSS3 – Used for modern styling, custom animations, and ensuring full responsiveness.
 JavaScript (ES6) – Implemented for core filtering logic and interactive lightbox functionality.

 ---